Defensor Lima

 Club Atlético Defensor Lima is a Perúvian football club located in the district of Breña, Lima.
 The club was founded on July 31, 1931.

-The club plays in the Copa Perú, which is the third division of the Peruvian league.
+The club plays in the Liga Distrital de Cercado de Lima, which is the seventh division of the Peruvian league.

 History

-The club was 1973 Torneo Descentralizado champion.
+The club was the 1973 Torneo Descentralizado champion.

-The club have played at the highest level of Peruvian football on twenty three occasions, from 1961 Peruvian Primera División until 1978 Torneo Descentralizado, and 1989 Torneo Descentralizado until 1994 Torneo Descentralizado when was relegated.
+The club have played at the highest level of Peruvian football on twenty three occasions, from 1961 Peruvian Primera División until 1978 Torneo Descentralizado, and 1989 Torneo Descentralizado until 1994 Torneo Descentralizado, when it was relegated.

 The club played in the 1974 Copa Libertadores, but was eliminated by Millonarios and São Paulo FC in the semifinals.